-A qualified physical therapist must provide on-site observation of the treatment and documentation of its appropriateness at least every sixth treatment session when services are provided by a physical therapy assistant.
+A qualified physical therapist must provide on-site observation of the treatment and must document appropriateness of the treatment at least every sixth session when services are provided by a physical therapy assistant.
 A therapist may delegate patient treatment procedures only to a physical therapy assistant who has sufficient didactic and clinical preparation.
-The physical therapist may not delegate the following activities to the physical therapy assistant or to other supportive personnel: patient evaluation or reevaluation, treatment planning, initial treatment, change of treatment and initial or final documentation.
+The physical therapist may not delegate the following activities to the physical therapy assistant or to other supportive personnel: patient evaluation or reevaluation, treatment planning, initial treatment, change of treatment, and initial or final documentation.
 A licensed physical therapist may supervise no more than two physical therapy assistants at any time.

 Occupational Therapy Assistants (OTA)

 OTAs must meet the following requirements:

 A qualified occupational therapist must determine the frequency and manner of supervision of an occupational therapy assistant performing treatment procedures based on the condition of the patient or client, the complexity of the treatment procedure, and the proficiencies of the occupational therapy assistant.